Tanish

-Tanish is an Indian actor and television personality known for his lead roles in very Low budget, small Telugu films.
-He has starred in films such as Nachavule, Ride, Telugabbai, Pandavulu Pandavulu Thummeda, and Nakshatram.
-He has also kickstarted a television career, as he was one of the contestants on the reality TV show Bigg Boss Telugu 2, which was hosted by noted Telugu star Nani.
-Tanish finished in 3rd place in Bigg Boss Telugu 2.
-He has gained popularity and fans among the youth due to the majority of his films being youth films and love stories.
+Tanish Alladi is an Indian actor who works in Telugu films.
+He worked as a child actor before starring in films such as Nacchavule (2008), Ride (2009), Telugabbai (2013), Pandavulu Pandavulu Thummeda (2014), and Nakshatram (2017).
+He has also was one of the contestants on the reality TV show Bigg Boss Telugu 2, and finished in third place.

 Early life and family

 Tanish was born to Alladi Yesuvardhan Babu and Saraswati.
 He has 2 younger brothers named Alladi Vamsi Krishna and Alladi Kushwanth.

 Career

 In 2008 and 2009 he appeared in two successful films Nachavule and Ride.
 In 2012 he appeared in Mem Vayasuku Vacham with Niti Taylor.
 In the same year, another movie Chanakyudu with Ishita Dutta under the direction of Gotteganti Srinivas, was released.

 In 2013 he worked with director Avinash O Sridhar for Telugabbai.
 Co-starring Ramya Nambeesan, the film did not do well at the box office.
 After many solo failures at the box office, Tanish also starred in two big multistarrers.
 The first was the moderately successful Pandavulu Pandavulu Thummeda (2014), in which he starred alongside Mohan Babu, Vishnu Manchu, Manoj Manchu, Varun Sandesh, Hansika Motwani, and Pranitha Subhash.
 In 2017, he starred in another ensemble film directed by Krishna Vamsi, Nakshatram, in which he starred alongside Sundeep Kishan and Sai Dharam Tej.